forward-uiuc/Forward-Search-Installation-Guide/README.md

   }
 }
 ```
-The query above creates an index called test_annotation with custom tokenizer "layout_tokenizer" which is defined in Entity Elastic Search Analysis Plugin.
+The query above creates an index called `test_annotation` with custom tokenizer `layout_tokenizer` which is defined in Entity Elastic Search Analysis Plugin.
 It also uses dynamic schema.
 You may need to read Elastic Search tutorial to understand dynamic schema.

 # Bulk import data
 Now we can import data from the json data file generated above.
 Go to the folder of Entity Search Annotation Indexing and run the following command: